Charge 4$e$ superconductor: a wavefunction approach

 This $|GS \rangle_{2e-4e}$ should be the ground state wavefunction for the charge 2$e$/4$e$ mixed hamiltonian $\hat{H}_{2e-4e}$ as

 where $u_k$, $v_{1/2/4k}$ factors can be calculated numerically.
 The corresponding Green's functions and physical properties can be obtained following above procedures.

-In summary, we construct a wavefunction $|GS \rangle$ for the charge 4$e$ SC, which faithfully describes the four-electron pairing and the phase coherence.
-The mean-field Hamiltonian $\hat{H}_{4e}$ for this charge 4$e$ SC is also constructed, whose ground state is $|GS \rangle$.
-Using this $\hat{H}_{4e}$, $|GS \rangle$ and other excited states, the Green's functions are calculated.
-Comparing to charge 2$e$ SC, the one-particle anomalous Green’s function $F$ vanishes while the two-particle anomalous Green’s function $\Gamma_F$ describes the four-electron pairing.
-Furthermore, the DOS is calculated to determine the gap nature of charge 4$e$ SC.
-The flux quantization and the Meissner effect are proved from the free energy and the linear response theory.
-The Josephson effect is also discussed from the tunneling Hamiltonian approach.
-The flux measurements, including Little-Park oscillation and vortex quantization, AC Josephson junction can be served as the ``smoking gun" for charge 4$e$ pairing.
+In conclusion, we apply a wavefunction approach to study the charge 4e SCs.
+The wavefunction takes a similar structure to the BCS wavefunction for charge 2$e$ SCs.
+The mean-field Hamiltonian and the Green’s functions of charge 4$e$ are constructed.
+The physical properties including the density of states, gauge invariance, flux quantization and Josephson effects are systematically studied.
 All these findings provide a microscopic description of charge 4$e$ SC.
 We hope our work could stimulate the investigation of charge 4$e$ SC and call for further experimental tests.

-\textit{Acknowledgement} We thank Yi Zhou, Hong Yao and Zixiang Li for insightful discussions.
-This work is supported by the National Natural Science Foundation of China (Grant No. NSFC-11888101, No. NSFC-12174428), the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB28000000), and the Chinese Academy of Sciences through the Youth Innovation Promotion Association (Grant No. 2022YSBR-048).
+\textit{Acknowledgement} This work was supported by the National Key Basic Research and Development Program of China (2022YFA1403900), the National Natural Science Foundation of China (11888101, 12174428), the Strategic Priority Research Program of the Chinese Academy of Sciences (XDB28000000, XDB33000000), the New Cornerstone Investigator Program, and the Chinese Academy of Sciences Project for Young Scientists in Basic Research (2022YSBR-048).
+We thank Yi Zhou and Zixiang Li for insightful discussions.

+\textit{Author contributions} Pengfei Li, Kun Jiang, and Jiangping Hu jointly identified the problem, performed the calculations and analysis, and wrote the paper.